 The MOU, Business Plan, Annual Report and expense information for appointees and senior executives are posted on the Arbitration Commission's website in accordance with the AAD.

 Mandate Review

 The Arbitration Commission's mandate sets out the parameters within which it fulfills its responsibilities, including service delivery standards.
-Ministries must complete mandate reviews once every six years.
-The Arbitration Commission's next mandate review is scheduled for the fiscal year 2026-27.
+Ministries must complete mandate reviews at least once every six years.

 Strategic Directions